Lord Henry Paulet

 On 10 February 1799 Paulet joined the thirty-six year old Defence 74, serving off Lisbon and Cadiz, and in the Mediterranean following the breakout of the Brest fleet on 25 April.
 He was in the Channel under the orders of Rear-Admiral Sir John Borlase Warren during 1800, where his boats were active in inshore operations, capturing the Nochette and several gunboats at St. Croix on 11 June, and assisting in the destruction of the Thérèse 20 in Bourgheuf Bay on 1 July.

 On 2 April 1801 the Defence formed part of Admiral Sir Hyde Parker’s reserve division at the Battle of Copenhagen, where she engaged the Trekroner Fort at the end of the day.
-Returning to the Channel to meet the French invasion threat, Paulet’s command later took the privateer Enfant du Carnival 14 off the Portuguese coast on 28 Septembe.
-She then joined the fleet that went out to the West Indies during 1802 under Rear-Admiral Sir John Thomas Duckworth before returning home that summer.
+Returning to the Channel to meet the French invasion threat, Paulet’s command later took the privateer Enfant du Carnival 14 off the Portuguese coast on 28 September.
+She then joined Captain Charles Tyler’s squadron of four sail of the line that went out to the West Indies during 1802 to serve under Rear-Admiral Sir John Thomas Duckworth before returning home that summer.